I have never thought that one day I would own a cat, but I think that was

 Animals have an uncanny ability to transcend social barriers.
 You’ve probably noticed that it’s much easier to strike up a conversation with a person who has an adorable animal in tow than someone who does not.

-This social interaction, however brief, can increase feelings of happiness and help you feel more connected to your community.
+This brief social interaction can increase feelings of happiness and help you feel more connected to your community.

 4. Release of Oxytocin